-- 7. Each CPC shall designate a point of contact for the purposes of receiving notifications pursuant to paragraph 14.
-Each CPC shall designate a point of contact for the purpose of receiving inspection reports pursuant to paragraph 25(b) of this Resolution.
+- 7.11.
+Each CPC wishing to grant access to its ports to foreign fishing vessels shall designate a point of contact for the purposes of receiving notifications pursuant to paragraph 11151218.
+Each CPC shall designate a point of contact for the purpose of receiving inspection reports pursuant to paragraph 222625(b)28(b) of this Resolution.
 It shall transmit the name and contact information for its points of contact to the IATTC Director no later than 30 days following the entry into force of this Resolution.
-Any subsequent changes shall be notified to the IATTC Director at least 14 days before such changes take effect.
-The IATTC Director shall promptly notify CPCs of any such change. - 8.
+Any subsequent changes shall be notified to the IATTC Director at least 7 days before such changes take effect.
+The IATTC Director shall promptly notify CPCs of any such change. - 8.12.
 The IATTC Director shall establish and maintain a register of points of contact based on the lists submitted by the CPCs.
 The register and any subsequent changes shall be published promptly on the IATTC website.